-Two who filmed Pontiac beating of disabled man sentenced to prison
+Two who filmed Pontiac beating sentenced to prison

 Pontiac — Two Pontiac men who filmed their beating of a handicapped man and posted the video to Facebook could spend up to the next 20 years in prison for the attack.